The Phoenix skyline against South Mountain

 James G. Hodge Jr

-James G. Hodge Jr. Peter Kiewit Foundation Professor of Law; Faculty Director, Center for Public Health Law and Policy
+James G. Hodge Jr. Peter Kiewit Foundation Professor of Law; Director, Center for Public Health Law and Policy

 Leila Barraza